population-research/uganda-covid/response/wber_response.md

 considered non-lockdown.
 It would be helpful to see a clearer articulation of these choices.

+	**Response:** In response to this and the questions above, we have redone the analyses so that they include all survey indicators.
+	Furthermore, in the Estimation Strategy section, we now include a detailed discussion of how long after the end of lockdowns each survey occurred.

 8. How good is Google Mobility data in Uganda?
 How disaggregated is it?
 Is there good reason to think this data is accurate in rural areas?
 How many time periods are there in the data, and how is the measure constructed (e.g., last thirty